 The combination of application techniques and subtlety of shades means that this technique can be extremely low maintenance with regrowth being soft and diffused.

-To protect and perfect your tailored contoured highlights, we recommend using our Lumino Contrast range by serie expert.
+To protect and perfect your tailored contoured highlights, we recommend using our Blondifier range by Serie Expert.
 This range helps to brighten and enhance the appearance of multi-dimensional tones in highlighted hair.
-Formulated to target the highlighted strands, it leaves them looking brilliantly accentuated with an added radiant shine.
+Blondifer Gloss Shampoo has been formulated to target the highlighted strands, and leaves them looking brilliantly accentuated with an added radiant shine.

 Washing your hair frequently and using hairdryers can take its toll on your colour so why not try New Vitamino Color A:OX to protect your bespoke contoured colour against fade, dullness and environment aggressors that can cause colour to fade.
 The Vitamino range leaves your tailor-made contoured colour looking shiny and your hair feeling nourished with prolonged hair colour radiance.